 Nonconformity statement: It was found that the qualification record of a particular teacher Mrs. A was not recorded.
 The school had failed to maintain the appropriate records of education, training, skills, and experience

-11. In a particular office of the revenue department of the government of xxxx, the auditor was auditing one of the clerks who was sitting on the counter directly in contact with people.
-When asked for the Quality policy the clerk pointed out at a board which showed information about the RTI Act.
+11. In a particular office of the revenue department of the government of XXXX, the auditor was auditing one of the clerks who was sitting on the counter directly in contact with people.
+When asked for the Quality policy the clerk pointed out at a board that showed information about the RTI Act.
 The auditor then asked who is top management in the context of QMS and was told that the Chief Minister is top management.
 The auditor then asked what the product of their department is; the clerk replied that they are a government department and not a manufacturing company.

-The company under Audit: – government of xxxx
+The company under Audit: – government of XXXX

 Non Conformity Number: 11